RailcardsBusiness

 Looking to travel from Miranda de Ebro to Rome by train?
 You've come to the right place!

-On average, it takes around 33 hours 17 minutes to travel from Miranda de Ebro to Rome by train, the fastest services can get you there in as little as 28 hours 43 minutes though.
-You'll usually find 4 trains per day running along the 789 miles (1270 km) route between these two destinations.
-You’ll need to make 3 changes during the journey to Rome, as there currently aren't any direct services on this route.
-You'll be travelling with AVE, Renfe or Trenitalia on your way to Rome, as these are the main rail operators on this route.
+On average, it takes around 32 hours 54 minutes to travel from Miranda de Ebro to Rome by train, the fastest services can get you there in as little as 30 hours 5 minutes though.
+You'll usually find 5 trains per day running along the 789 miles (1270 km) route between these two destinations.
+You’ll need to make 4 changes during the journey to Rome, as there currently aren't any direct services on this route.

 Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
 Just start a search in our Journey Planner to view the latest prices for trains from Miranda de Ebro to Rome.